Haiti: PM dismisses prosecutor tying him to president's murder | DW | 14.09.2021

 Henry subsequently dismissed Port-au-Prince prosecutor Bed-Ford Claude from his position in a publicly disseminated letter.
 "I have the pleasure of informing you that it was decided to terminate your post," the prime minister wrote.

-Claude had asked officials to bar the PM from leaving the country.
+Claude had asked officials to bar the PM from leaving the country earlier on Tuesday.
 "There are enough compromising elements ... to prosecute Henry and ask for his outright indictment,'' the public prosecutor wrote in a letter to Judge Garry Orelien.

 The judge is required to investigate Claude's request and has three months to decide if the facts in the case justify legal action.

+Under normal circumstances, the Haitian prime minister can only legally be questioned with the president's authorization.
+However, Haiti currently has no president.

+Henry was designated by Moise to take the position of prime minister shortly before being assassinated.
+He replaced the interim-PM Claude Joseph on July 20.

-The prosecutor said in a two-page report that phone records show Henry communicated with a key suspect in Moise's killing on the night the assassination occurred.
+The prosecutor said in a two-page report that phone records showed Henry had communicated with a key suspect in Moise's killing on the night the assassination occurred.

-Claude said phone calls were made at 4:03 and 4:20 a.m. on July 7, adding that evidence shows the chief suspect, Joseph Badio, was in the vicinity of Moise's residence at that time.
+Claude said phone calls were made at 4:03 and 4:20 a.m. on July 7, adding that evidence showed the chief suspect, Joseph Badio, was in the vicinity of Moise's residence at that time.

 That suspect, a former justice ministry official whom Henry has publicly defended, is currently on the run.